MIDAP

 - Adaptation to additional medical specialties

-- International deployment
+- Global deployment